Hardening Ubuntu Server After Install

 bantime = 3600

 The bantime value sets the ban duration in seconds, so 3600 equals one hour.
-For more detailed Fail2Ban configuration including HTTP protection and custom filter settings, the guide on Fail2Ban SSH and HTTP protection covers additional options.
+For more detailed Fail2Ban configuration including HTTP protection and custom filter settings, the guide on setting up Fail2Ban on Ubuntu covers additional options.

 Start and enable the service: